 When you’re going on a backpacking adventure through Guatemala and Central America, you might be researching ways to travel around.
 That’s exactly why we created this extensive Guatemala Transportation Guide!

 Most of the transportation is rather undocumented and you find ways to get around as you go.
-This might seem uncomfortable but it really isn’t.
+This might seem uncomfortable, but is really isn’t.
 It’s a part of the backpacker experience.

 Even though there is a lack of documentation and online options for pre-booking buses, everything is taken care of and things always work out the way they should.